 In addition to being an all-inclusive floating resort, many houseboats allow you to go ashore at spots that are accessible only from the water, providing families with opportunities to explore nature in new ways.
-Hiking canyons, searching for petroglyphs and exploring archaeological sites can add learning experiences to a houseboat vacation.
+Hiking canyons, searching for petroglyphs and exploring archaeological sites can add exciting learning experiences to a family houseboat vacation.

 Raystown Lake ($), located in the mountains of South Central Pennsylvania, has 118 miles of natural wooded shoreline studded with many coves.
 Fishing, swimming and spotting wildlife are prime activities.